 - Seek advice and guidance from the parents and other carers if a child’s behaviour is challenging.

 - Always talk over the events of the session in Team Time at the end of every PACSO event.

 Our PACSO rules are:

-The PACSO First Aid Kit is accessible to trained staff at all events.
-Its contents are stored in a waterproof container and the designated member of staff regularly checks its contents.
-Staff areencouraged to attend First Aid training run by an organisation that provides a recognised certificate.
+The PACSO First Aid Kit will be kept accessible to trained staff at all events.
+Its contents should be stored in a waterproof container and the designated member of staff will regularly check its contents.
+Staff will be encouraged to attend First Aid training run by an organisation that provides a recognised certificate.